juhasev/sample-ninja-help/help-registration-reports.md

 > These values are recorded using everybody visiting the registration survey.

 ## Devices tab
-Provides information of all devices visiting the registration survey..
+Provides information of all devices visiting the registration survey.

 > These values are recorded using everybody visiting the registration survey.